mathewbaiju/MeetingNotesAgent/README.md

 3 steps to execute.
 Here is the URL [PASTE_ZOOM_URL_HERE]
 Passcode: [PASTE_PASSCODE_HERE]

-- Using playwright MCP and Chrome browser, can you download the Audio Transcript file from to Temp Files folder
+- Using Playwright MCP, download the Audio Transcript file from to Temp Files folder
-- Summarize the transcript content to a readable Meeting notes with sections for Attendees, Date, Discussion Points and Action items.
-Also include a section for recording and include the URL I provided above in this section
+- Summarize the transcript content to an easily readable Meeting notes with distinct sections for Attendees, Date, Discussion Points and Action items.
+Also include a section for recording and include the URL provided above in this section
-- Output this meeting notes to a new wiki page in mathewba personal space
+- Output this meeting notes to a new wiki page in the personal space of mathewba
 ```

 ### Step 2: Customize for Your Meeting